hassan-salloum/pyfuzz/contribute.md

 5- Inside the "templates" repo create a new folder named (X e.g EAPOLTLS in case you want to develop the EAPOLTLS).

-6- Inside the "ARP" folder create:
+6- Inside the "EAPOLTLS" folder create:
 - __init__.py : empty just for building package purpose
 - SUThealth.py : this will be used to verify the health ofthe SUT after the sending of malformed packets
 - TLSValid.py : where the "TLSValid.py" will be used in the Interoporability check